 Upon opening there's wonderful raisin on the nose.
 Great whiskey or brandy smell to it.
 Very smooth with a long finish, complex raisin and citrus, like pineapple and lemon.
 Definite acidity.
 Had never tried a Madeira before, and was expecting a sherry or port experience, but this was more complex and more alcoholic than expected.
-Very nice! — 10 months ago
+Very nice! — a year ago

 Last up at the Food & Wine Society, New York, was this "off list" item.
 From 2005, the purpose was to demonstrate that decent Madeira doesn't have to break the bank.
 Clearly it's nothing compared to some of the grandees tasted earlier but it is lively, fresh, good depth, and enough complexity to make it interesting.
-Not bad, in a pinch. — 9 months ago
+Not bad, in a pinch. — a year ago

 Back in February I went along to a Madeira tasting hosted by The Food & Wine Society, New York.
 Entitled Two Centuries of Boal, the wines were from the cellar of Andrew Jones, who is quite the authority when it comes to Madeira.